-ChatGPT, and other AI machines, have the potential of being beneficial tools for teachers to work better and more efficiently.
-In the light of the ever-increasing workload faced by teachers, ChatGPT, and potentially other AI machines, has the potential of changing the way teachers produce and work with teaching and learning material.
-Furthermore, with the increasing prominence of online teaching and learning, ChatGPT, and other AI tools, presents teacher with the opportunity to become more effective and efficient.
-However, ChatGPT, and other AI machines, also present many challenges; this paper examines one challenge: the challenge of telling the difference between the work of a human student and that of ChatGPT.
-To guide this examination, this paper uses the categories of the Cognitive Domain of Bloom's Taxonomy to ask questions to ChatGPT at the different orders of thinking.
-ChatGPT shows that it can answer the questions at the different orders of thinking competently.
-It can be argued that while the answers are accurate, they may lack the maturity and depth that the adult mind is capable of but the comparison these hypothetical teachers are trying to make is between the work of ChatGPT and that of their younger students.
-Alternatively, it can also be argued that the language used by ChatGPT exceeds the mastery level of younger ESL students.
-It still means, however, that there is great probability that teachers will find it hard to recognise that a piece of assignment handed in by their student is the work of ChatGPT.
+ChatGPT and other AI machines have the potential to be beneficial tools for teachers to work better and more efficiently.
+In light of the ever-increasing workload faced by teachers, ChatGPT and potentially other AI machines can change the way teachers produce and work with teaching and learning materials.
+Furthermore, with the increasing prominence of online teaching and learning, ChatGPT and other AI tools present teachers with the opportunity to become more effective and efficient.
+However, ChatGPT and other AI machines also present many challenges.
+This paper examines one specific challenge: that of telling the difference between the work of a human student and the work of ChatGPT.
+To guide this examination, this study uses the cognitive domain of Bloom's Taxonomy to engage ChatGPT at different levels of orders of thinking.
+ChatGPT shows that it can competently answer questions at different levels of order of thinking.
+It can be argued that while its answers are accurate, they may lack the maturity and depth that an adult mind is capable of, but the comparison these hypothetical teachers are trying to make is between the work of ChatGPT exceeds the mastery level of younger students in English as a second or foreign language (ESL).
+It still means, however, that there is a great probability that teachers will find it hard to recognise if a piece of assignment handed in by their student has been produced by ChatGPT.